MurrayIII/UnicodeMathML/README.md

 * Don't treat /" as a negated operator

 In addition, the following features are implemented:
+* The identity matrix and n×m matrix short cuts are implemented.
 * \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial).
 * Add MathML tests to the display of example.html.
 The results are reported in the console log.
 * The Playground calls resolveCW() defined in unicodemathml.js to resolve control words instead of having a duplicate control-word list.
 Similarly to convert characters to math styles, the Playground uses the mathFonts[] defined in unicodemathml.js.
 Greek upper-case letters that look like ASCII letters are removed from the Greek letter gallery and Greek lower-case letter variants are added.